 Coconut Oil for Hair Health

 Coconut oil has proved to be very beneficial for chapped lips, dry skin and as a good natural hair conditioner.
 Coconut oil aids in preventing protein loss in hair.
-Using this regularly will help you get smooth and silky hair, coconut oil will also improve hair strength, health, lustre and thickness as well.
+Using this regularly will help you get smooth and silky hair, coconut oil will also improve hair strength, health, luster, and thickness as well.

 Coconut Oil for Dandruff

 The anti-fungal and anti-bacterial properties of coconut oil are very beneficial in curing the condition caused by a fungal infection.
 It is also useful in case it is a result of psoriasis or any other bacterial infection.
 It also treats the dryness and lemon juice refreshes the hair and aids the function of coconut oil further.

-Take coconut oil and lemon juice in the equal ratio and mix well.
+Take coconut oil and lemon juice in an equal ratio and mix well.
 With fingertips gently massage the solution for a few minutes and then cover it with a shower cap.
 Let it be for 30 minutes and then wash it off with water.

 Nutrients in Coconut Oil